CHTC/chtc-website-source/_uw-research-computing/hpc-spack-setup.md

    or else close the terminal and log in again.

-Once configured, you can follow the instructions in this section to use the shared installation.
+Once configured, you can follow the instructions in our guide [Installing Software Using Spack](hpc-spack-install.md) to install or use already-installed packages in Spack.